 Want to know what's really going on inside the state Capitol building?
 Or, why your lawmaker really voted the way they did?
 They've got the answers... and much more.

 Rick Pluta has covered Michigan government and politics since 1987.
 His first big Michigan political story was the brutal GOP presidential primary battle that pitted Vice President George H.W.
 Bush against former Congressman Jack Kemp and televangelist Pat Robertson.
 That battle spawned two competing state political conventions and the now-famous “I Survived the 1988 Michigan Republican Delegate Selection Process” t-shirt.
 He would pay money now that he did not pay then to get one.
 He collects political pins - a professional side hobby that’s hit the skids as cost-conscious campaigns have taken a tragic turn toward stickers.
 He is an excellent parallel parker.

 Zoe Clark is Michigan Radio’s resident political junkie.
-She was three years old in 1987 when Rick Pluta started covering the Capitol.
-She fell in love with politics when she was eight years old and begged her parents to let her stay up late to follow the 1992 presidential election returns.
+She fell in love with all things political when she was eight years old and begged her parents to let her stay up late to follow the 1992 presidential election returns.
 No way, they said.
 But she did convince them to wake her up when the race was called.
 (Which they did.)
 It was her job to wake up early for four years as the producer of Morning Edition on Michigan Radio.
 Now, in addition to being Michigan Radio’s resident political junkie, Zoe is Michigan Radio's Program Director.
 In that role, Clark oversees all programming on the state's largest public radio station.